manaakiwhenua/PAN-NZ-data-catalogue-and-guidelines/guidelines.md

 | Wildlife Act 1953                          | S9 Wildlife Sanctuary         |

-**Above Table:** The above table provides an example of a subset of protected area legislation acts and sections
+**Above Table:** The above table provides an example of a subset of protected area legislative acts and sections

 <br>